Endpoints & Engines

 Changes will be made under the "Advanced" tab in the "Edit Configuration" screen.

-Add the following to your configuration to test Responsiveness to the previously configured server, replacing the <ip> placeholder with the routable IP address of the Orb Server:
+Add the following to your configuration, replacing <ip> with the routable IP address of the Orb Server.
+This single key automatically configures both Responsiveness and Speed testing to point at your server:

 "collectors.bandwidth.speed_servers": [